 The future of remote conversation is more likely to follow what happened to Hollywood movies a hundred years ago.
 The first films were made by pointing a stationary camera at an onstage play.
 Directors soon learned to use the camera to make viewers feel as if they were there in person, zooming in on an important person or object in a scene, panning across a room, and sometimes watching one actor’s face closely as another spoke.
 We do all these things when we’re in the room.

 Today’s video conferences resemble early movies: They’re a plus over sound and text, but video conferencing systems still have limitations compared to face-to-face interaction.
 You can approximate looking around the room, watching someone other than the current presenter, or looking at one thing while hearing about another.
 But it still feels remote.
+Many workers sent to “WFH” during the pandemic quickly learned a video meeting can be more exhausting than sitting around a table at the office, because paying attention through a camera lens takes more effort.

 Hollywood today has another lesson for the office: filmed entertainment of all kinds use computer graphics and special effects far more than viewers realize, but with an eye toward us mistaking it for reality rather than fantasy.
 VR and AR conferencing likewise need to advance to where like we can at least pretend for an hour that we’re in a real room with real people.